fisherthewol/Dave-BOT/README.md

 For our server, but could work for other servers.
 *****
 # Quickstart
+The following is a quickstart guide to getting the bot running and adding commands.
+## Starting the bot as is.
+Generate a new app at the discord website, and create a user on it.
+Copy the token and set it as a string inside ```client.run("")```.
+## Adding Commands
 Find the main file (currently dave.py), add a
 ```
 @client.command(pass_context=True)